 LAW NO. 04/L-137 ON THE PROTECTION OF JOURNALISM SOURCES Association of the Journalists of Kosovo.
 "Database of Association of Journalists of Kosovo."
 2023.

-Focus group with journalists from broadcast, NGO and online media outlets conducted by Getoarbë Mulliqi on 29.12.2023 36 figures for journalists to join their associations.
-Furthermore, there is no indication of parallel or fake media organizations whose activities undermine the crucial role of genuine journalistic associations.
+Focus group with journalists from broadcast, NGO and online media outlets conducted by Getoarbë Mulliqi on 29.12.2023

 A.10 RIGHT TO ACCESS OFFICIAL DOCUMENTS AND INFORMATION